aluxian/Tweeather/README.md

 #### Training

 After parsing the tweets, I used them to train a [multilayer perceptron][9].
 The 3 weather variables were the input nodes and the polarity was the output node.
+90% of the dataset was used for training and the remaining 10% for testing.

 #### Running